How to Store an Extension Ladder in a Garage

 There are a number of different ways to store a ladder, using pre-made solutions or DIY alternatives.
 I want to look at a number of different options here because we don’t all have the same space or opportunities in our garage to store ladders.

-What works for one person might not work for the next person.
+What works for one person might not work for the next person, especially depending on the types of garages we have.
 So, let’s go over some strategies on how to store ladders in a garage…

 Ladder Storage Hooks